 Before moving to Hare Wynn’s home office in Birmingham in 2018 to devote his practice to complex litigation, Jason served as the managing partner of the firm’s Little Rock office and handled cases ranging from personal injury, to environmental contamination, to contract disputes, and recovered millions on behalf of his clients.
 He has been featured as a top trial lawyer by publications such as Super Lawyers, Best Lawyers, and the National Trial Lawyers.

-Service to others and community has always been a priority to Jason.
-Outside of the practice of law, Jason serves as an officer and board member of the Downtown Little Rock Kiwanis Club, which supports the Joseph Pfeifer Kiwanis Camp – a nationally-recognized program that provides mentoring and life skill training to at-risk youth.
-Jason also serves on the board of trustees of Philander Smith College, a private, historically black liberal arts college affiliated with the United Methodist church.
+Service to others and his community has always been a priority to Jason.
+He serves on the Board of the Alabama Head Injury Foundation, which provides help to victims of traumatic brain injury.
+He served as an officer and board member of the Downtown Little Rock Kiwanis, which supports the Joseph Pfeifer Kiwanis Camp – a nationally-recognized program that provides mentoring and education to at-risk youth.
+Jason also served on the board of Philander Smith College, a historically black liberal arts college.

 Jason attended Lyon College in Batesville, Arkansas and received his B.A. degree cum laude in 1999.
 In 2004, Jason earned his law degree with high honors from the University of Arkansas at Little Rock William H. Bowen School of Law.
 While in law school, Jason was a member of the Law Review and Trial Team.